Deep, rich chocolate sorbet warmed by cinnamon and cardamom – like a frozen Mexican hot chocolate.

 - 1/3 cup brown sugar

 - Combine the water and sugars in a medium pot over medium-low heat and stir until the sugar is completely dissolved.

 - Remove from the heat and add the chocolates all at once and stir until completely melted and absorbed into the sugar-water.
-This can take 5 – 10 minutes.
+This can take 5 - 10 minutes.
 Check by dipping a spoon into the liquid and removing it.
-You should not see any individual granules of chocolate – or at least not very many.
-Don’t be tempted to reheat unless the liquid is complete cold, as chocolate doesn’t need very much heat to melt.
-Too much heat can ruin the chocolate.
+You should not see any individual granules of chocolate - or at least not very many.
+Don't be tempted to reheat unless the liquid is complete cold, as chocolate doesn't need very much heat to melt.
+Too much heat will make the chocolate taste bitter.

 - Warm the apricot preserves and strain.
 Add the strained apricot purée and spices to the chocolate.